fpereiro/proof/notes.md

 The roles begin to become clear:

 - The first mconf in the repeating pattern, `o`, marks the 1s with `x`.
 Does it mark *all* the 1s already printed?
 No!
 It only marks those 1s it finds going left, until it finds a 0.
-When it finds a 0, it acts like a sentinel and `o` calls `q`.
+When it finds a 0, `o` considers it as a sentinel, stops going left and calls `q`.
 - The last mconf in the repeating pattern, `f`, prints the 0 after a sequence of 1s, at the very end of the sequence.
 It goes forward until it finds the first blank F square, prints 0 and calls `o` again.
+- The first mconf of the "inner loop" of the repeating pattern, `q`, goes right on F-squares until it finds a blank one, then prints a 1 and calls `p`.
+- The last mconf of the "inner loop" of the repeating pattern, `p`, is the key to the machine.
+If it is on a blank square, it goes left on E-squares.
+It is the one mconf that decides whether to call `q` again or instead go forward to `f`. `q` calls `p` again when it sees an `x` - but only after erasing the seen `x` first.
+If it doesn't find in x, it will go back to the beginning (the second schwa) and only then call `f` to finish the loop.

+We can restate the loop in these terms:

+- mark1: going left on F-squares, put an x next to each one until you find a 0.
+The first time the loop is executed, this operation is run with the head being on a 0, then nothing happens.
+Call print1.
+- print1: going right on F-squares, find the next blank one and print a 1.
+Then go back one square, to the left of the 1 just printed.
+Call marktoprint.
+- marktoprint: going left on E-squares, if you find an x delete it and call print1.
+If you are back at the beginning, call print0.
+- print0: going right on F-squares, find the next blank one and print a 0.
+Call mark1.

+The first time the loop is run: mark1 doesn't do anything. print1 prints the first 1. marktoprint goes back to the beginning without finding any 1s to mark. print0 prints the 0 after the first 1.

+The second time the loop is run: mark1 goes left and marks the 1 with a `x`. print1 adds a 1 at the end, after the new 0. marktoprint finds the marked 1 (the one printed on the first loop) and calls print1, which prints another 1 at the end. marktoprint goes back and doesn't find any `x`.
+Finally, print0 adds the 0 at the end of the sequence.

+The third time the loop is run: mark1 goes left and marks the two 1s printed on the last iteration with `x`.